Robust H2/H-infinity control under stochastic requirements: minimizing conditional value-at-risk instead of worst-case performance: Application

-Then, under the traditional robust control framework, the control problem reads:
+without any consideration of probability.
+Under the traditional robust control framework, the control problem reads:

-and was solved in \cite{Kassarian2025}.
-Let us note $\hat k_{det}$ the decision parameters describing the optimal controller for the deterministic problem~\eqref{eq:traditional_problem}.
-The resulting distribution of probabilities for $L_{un}(s,\hat k_{det},\delta)$ (Req.~1) and $L_{us}(s,\hat k_{det},\delta)$ (Req.~2) are presented in Fig.~\ref{fig:distrib_Kinit} using 10000 samples.
-It can be verified that the worst case for $L_{us}(s,\hat k_{det},\delta)$ (Req.~2), computed with the deterministic method of \cite{Kassarian2025}, is indeed inferior to 1, as imposed.
-It is also verified for $L_{er}(s,\hat k_{det},\delta)$ (Req.~3), not represented for brevity (but the performance metrics are all summarized in Table~\ref{table:results}).
+and is solved with the method of \cite{Kassarian2025}.
+Let us note $\hat k_{det}$ the decision parameters describing the optimal controller.
+The resulting densities for $L_{un}(s,\hat k_{det},\delta)$ (Req.~1, Fig~\ref{fig:distrib_Kinit_req1}) and $L_{us}(s,\hat k_{det},\delta)$ (Req.~2, Fig~\ref{fig:distrib_Kinit_req2}) are presented in Fig.~\ref{fig:distrib_Kinit} using 10000 samples.
+It can be verified that the worst case for Req.~2, computed with the deterministic method of \cite{Kassarian2025}, is indeed less than 1, as imposed.
+The mean, $\beta$-VaR and $\beta$-CVaR ($\beta$ = 95\%) are reported even though they were not used when solving the optimization problem.
+Nominal performance, i.e. when $\delta=0$, is also indicated for completeness.
+All performance metrics are summarized in Table~\ref{table:results}, including Req.~3, which is not represented in the figures.